mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 ```

 Notice that the changes are on the staging area.
 If you decide to stick to this restored version, you will need to complete the process by committing, when the restored version will become the new `HEAD`.
-If not, you can put things back using `git checkout HEAD`:
+If not, you can go back to the last commit point using `git checkout HEAD filename`:

 ```bash
 $ git checkout HEAD zulu.txt